Intro-Sci-Comp-UIowa/collaborative-poem-2023-kewt/README.md

 There once was a student at Iowa
 Who sequenced a fly
-Named Guy
+Named guy